MLauridsen3/TestRepo/README.md

-# TestRepo
+# Lab 1 Test Project
-Test repo for CSC 305
+This project was created to experiment with git.